NethServer/nethserver-cockpit/api/tutorial/guidelines.md

 The whole web UI is designed following [PatternFly](http://www.patternfly.org/) patterns.
 Please, read carefully PatternFly documentation before starting the design of a new web page.

+The main goal is to have a consistent design and behavior across all modules.

 All web page should guide the user to well-defined and specific task like: